mfp20/metalpi/README.md

 Metal-Pi is the result of many people's work.
 For details see the [authors file](AUTHORS.md).

-Our code is under GPLv2+, see [LICENSE](LICENSE) for more information.
+Our code is under [GPLv2+](LICENSE).
 Various external projects are mirrored under a mix of GPL-compatible licenses.
 Broadcom's code is licensed under 3-Clause BSD License.

 **Please [contact us](CONTRIBUTING.md) before randomly hacking on the codebase.**